alexpevzner/sane-airscan/sane-airscan.5.md

 `wsd:Kyocera WSD:http://192.168.1.102:5358/WSDScanner`.

-To figure out URLs of available devices, the simplest way is to run a supplied `airscan-discover` tool on a computer connected with scanner to the same LAN segment.
+To figure out URLs of available devices, the simplest way is to run the supplied `airscan-discover(1)` tool on a computer connected with scanner to the same LAN segment.
 On success, this program will dump to its standard output a list of discovered devices in a format suitable for inclusion into the configuration file.

-If running `airscan-discover` on same LAN segment as a scanner is not possible, you will have to follow a hard way.
+If running `airscan-discover(1)` on the same LAN segment as a scanner is not possible, you will have to follow a hard way.
 Your administrator must know device IP address, consult your device manual for the eSCL port, and the URL path component most likely is the "/eSCL", though on some